 What causes throat (laryngeal) cancer?

-A cancerous (malignant) tumour starts from one abnormal cell.
-The exact reason why a cell becomes cancerous is unclear.
-It is thought that something damages or alters certain genes in the cell.
-This makes the cell abnormal and multiply out of control.
-See separate leaflet called What Causes Cancer for more details.
+A cancerous (malignant) tumour starts from one cell behaving abnormally.
+The exact reason why a cell does this is unclear.
+It is thought that something damages or changes certain genes in the cell.
+This makes the cell multiply out of control and become cancerous.
+See the separate leaflet called Causes of Cancer for more details.

 Some people develop throat (laryngeal) cancer for no apparent reason.
 However, certain risk factors increase the chance that cancer of the larynx may develop.
 These include: